jblake/gbasm/HACKING.md

 Macros can refer to other macros.
 Note that if there is a cyclical definition, the compiler will try to loop forever during expansion and eventually crash.

+Files can also include eachother in a nested fashion.
+Again, if there is a cycle, the compiler will try to loop forever and eventually crash.

 TODO list:

 * Include statements.
 Probably handle these in the parser?